'I Could Not Allow That To Stand': Ocasio-Cortez Rebukes Republican For Vulgar Insult

 The congresswoman said she told Yoho his comments were rude and walked away to cast her vote.
 Then, as The Hill first reported, Yoho was overheard using a vulgar insult often aimed at women.

-"There were reporters in the front of the Capitol, and in front of reporters representative Yoho called me, and I quote, a 'f*****g bitch,' " she said.
+"There were reporters in the front of the Capitol, and in front of reporters Rep. Yoho called me, and I quote, a 'f*****g bitch,' " she said.

-Ocasio-Cortez says Yoho was accompanied by Rep. Roger Williams, R-Texas, who did not interject on her behalf but instead joined in on insulting her.
+Ocasio-Cortez said Yoho was accompanied by Rep. Roger Williams, R-Texas, who did not interject on her behalf but instead joined in on insulting her.
 Williams has denied hearing or participating in the incident.

 Ocasio-Cortez, a key voice in the progressive movement and a frequent target of Republicans, said that kind of verbal abuse isn't new and she's concerned about an increasing acceptance of dehumanizing and misogynistic language toward women.